KintsugiCode/tabibi/README.md

 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <-- The top-level README for developers using this project.
-    ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
-    │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt   <-- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    ├── src
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── __helpers__           <-- Utility helper functions
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── config                <-- File-path constants and fourier-/hyper-parameters
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
+    │   ├── data                  <-- Processed and raw data used to train/test new models
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   ├── data_manipulation     <-- The processes and helper functions needed to prepare data before │   │                             passing it to a model │   │
+    │   ├── models                <-- Model definitions, test/train functions, managers that control entire
+    │   │                             train/test flow, and saved pre-trained models
+    │   │
+    │   ├── scripts               <-- Scripts used to prepare raw datasets for processing │   │
+    │   ├── transformers          <-- Functions used to transform data from one datatype format to another │   │
+    │   ├── visualization         <-- A collection of functions used to visualize input/output, manually
+    │   │                             assess model efficiency, and simulate pipelines for manual evaluation │   │                             of data transformations
-    │
+    │   │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    │   ├── main.py               <--- The main code to be run, differentiates between training and production │   │                              execution types and deligates accordingly

 ------------